cursorless-dev/cursorless/docs/user/README.md

     "take second past fourth sub blue air"

-Selects the second, third and fourth sub in the token containing letter 'a' with a blue hat.
+Selects the second, third and fourth word in the token containing letter 'a' with a blue hat.

 ###### `"char"`